digitalacorn/vite-plugin-svg-icons/packages/core/README.md

 [MIT © Vben-2020](./LICENSE)

-> This package may be deprecated if the PR is accepted by the current maintainer of the package from which it is forked.
-Unless you need this specific feature it is recommended that you use the original package [vite-plugin-svg-icons](https://www.npmjs.com/package/vite-plugin-svg-icons).
+> This package may be deprecated if the PR is accepted and other updates are implemented by the current maintainer of the package from which it is forked.
+Unless you need thw specific updates, security improvements or features it is recommended that you use the original package [vite-plugin-svg-icons](https://www.npmjs.com/package/vite-plugin-svg-icons).